 Cornish Mining Industries, whilst the mining industry supplied the valuable metals to the smelter the mines themselves needed supporting.
-Huge engines were developed and constructed in the foundry’s in Cornwall to drain the mines.
-Explosives, fuse works, rope works, transport, rockdrills, and air compressors to name but a few.
+Consequently huge engines were developed and constructed in the foundry’s in Cornwall to drain the mines.
+Whilst other factories grew; Explosives, fuse works, rope works, transport, rockdrills, and air compressors to name but a few.
 Many of the related Industries that operated made huge profits from the mining.

-The majority of the images on this page were taken in the 1990’s, one of my big regrets is I have no images of the Holman Factories in Camborne.
-These were by all accounts lovely buildings and one of the major Mining Industries in the area.
+The majority of the images on this page were taken in the 1990′.
+However one of my big regrets is I have no images of the Holman Factories in Camborne.
+These were by all accounts lovely buildings, also one of the major Mining Industries in the area.

 The Harveys of Hayle Foundry worked from 1779 to 1903, making many mine pumping engines and ships.

 There are more images on the Hayle Gallery Page

 One of the by-products of the Cornish Mining Industries was Arsenic.
 Many mines would process their own, but there were still many refineries were operating in Cornwall.
 Arsenic had many uses at the time; used in Lancashire to dye Cotton, pigments and colouring for wallpapers, also it was shipped abroad for use in pest control and glass making.

 The remains of Point Mills works at Bissoe in the Carnon Valley.
 It was operated by the British Arsenic Company which ran the works for a century up to the outbreak of World War 2.